mnakao/ORP/README.md

 * Memory Usage : Estimated ammount of memory used in the library.
 * Num of Threads : Number of threads used in the library.

+### ORP_BIAS=1

+Make it easier to move a host from a switch with few hosts to a switch with many hosts in SWING operation.

 ## Basic Function
 ### Overview
 Basic function calculates ASPL and diameter of a graph.